Dalat City - Flowers, Food and Crazy Mazes

 I’m now hungry just because of the memory this photo brought back!

-The whole meal including chicken, herbs, dip and 2 tubes of bamboo rice, cost us 240,000, which for a treat for two people is seriously good value.
+The whole meal including chicken, herbs, dip and 2 tubes of bamboo rice, cost us 240,000 VND, which for a treat for two people is seriously good value.
 You can find Cơm lam gà nướng everywhere in and around Da Lat, just look out for the rotisserie grills and roasting ovens.
 If you want to eat where we did (we definitely recommend it), the tiny shop is located here .

 Wonton and Dumplings